 Once all door sections are installed, replace the (2) loading sections of track utilizing all screw holes.
-Be sure to attach the angle trim spring clips to the loading track sections before installing.

 7. Floating Jamb Install

 NOTE: Keep the floating jamb as plumb as possible when rolling it on the track.
 Exerting an uneven force will cause the trolley to tilt in the track, binding the rollers, which could cause permanent damage.